Obesity-is-not-a-cosmetic-defect

 Why is obesity dangerous?

-Where to start in treating obesity?
+How to start treating obesity?

-Natalia Parulska, M.D.
+Natalia Parulska, M.A.

 Clinical Dietitian

-The information contained in this article is for general information and educational purposes.
-They are not a substitute for professional medical advice, diagnosis or treatment.
-It is recommended that you consult your doctor or other qualified health care professional for advice on your specific symptoms, ailments or condition.
+The information contained in this article is for general informational and educational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+It is recommended that you consult a physician or other qualified healthcare professional for advice regarding specific symptoms, ailments, or health conditions.